 Growing up in a happy family with the most loving parents anyone can wish for, nothing could ever have possibly hinted for an imminent danger or prepared me for what was about to unfold before my eyes as a little girl.

-For those new to my posts, I was in the 7th grade when Rwanda descended into the worst atrocities of the 20th century, the Genocide against the minority Tutsi group.
+For those new to my posts, I was in the 7th grade when Rwanda descended into the worst atrocities of the 20th century, the 1994 genocide against the Tutsi.
 Over a million citizens were mercilessly slaughtered in a little over three month.
 This staggering number includes my parents, two of my siblings, friends, relatives, neighbors, fellow citizens.

 Before this worst nightmare could be over, all seemed surreal for lack of a better term.
 Absolutely alone and abandoned, the first person to shelter me was my uncle’s wife whom we met in a refugee camp in the heart of the capital as we were being evacuated.
-After the Genocide ended, little did I know then, Shelia had found herself a nanny, for her two children under the age of 2, and a maid for her house: Hard labor, house keeping, watching kids, lack of sleep.
+After the genocide against the Tutsi ended, little did I know then, my aunt had found herself a nanny, for her two children under the age of 2, and a maid for her house: Hard labor, house keeping, watching kids, lack of sleep.
 My nightmare was too far from over.

 Many months later, unaware that I had survived, on my way home from school, my mom’s youngest sister Beata spotted me.
 After learning my living situation, she sneaked me out and took me to her house.
 Beata worked for the government and her husband worked for the United Nations.
 Yet another expectation of love was as harsh as a death penalty.
 For many years I lived there, not only that she didn’t think I needed sanitary pads for women, my aunt waited until she didn’t like her clothes and shoes to pass it on me when she indulged herself with the most expensive outfits.